moniik/poc_salesforce_lightning/README.md

 # sf_lightning
-Academic purposes Only.
+***Academic purposes Only***.
 Attack against Salesforce lightning with guest privilege.

 # Abstract
-This tool dumps the data from Salesforce object through Aura endpoint with the guest privilege.
+This tool dumps the data of Salesforce object through Aura lightning endpoint with the guest privilege.

 # Requirement
 - Python3